CyberTrackerConservation/ctdoc/_pages/classic/faq.md

 ### CyberTracker contains some GIS functionality, but I need more

 CyberTracker is primarily a data capture tool.
-We've been resisting the move toward extensive GIS functionality because it distracts from producing a great data capture solution.
+We have been resisting the move toward extensive GIS functionality because it distracts from producing a great data capture solution.
 We also do not wish to compete on features with products like ESRI ArcView.
 If you need more GIS